liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 and when creating a custom indexer to index new fields.
 Liferay provides a large number of language analyzers in `search-spring.xml` out of the box and uses regular expression matching to map localized fields to specific analyzers.
-If your language is not included among the defaults or you're not satisfied with one of the default language analyzers, you can override it with a custom analyzer.
+If your language is not included among the defaults, or you're not satisfied with one of the default language analyzers, you can override it with a custom analyzer.
 If you've created a custom indexer to index new fields, you can use the default analyzer for your new fields, select a specific one (such as one of the `KeywordAnalyzers`), or define a custom analyzer.

-To customize the Lucene analyzer configuration, you'll need to create an Ext plugin.
+To customize the Lucene analyzer configuration, you must create an Ext plugin.
 The Analyzer classes reference the Lucene APIs directly, so it's not possible to configure Lucene analyzers from a hook plugin.
-Within your Ext plugin, create a `/docroot/WEB-INF/ext-impl/src/META-INF/ext-spring.xml` file and declare the beans you'll override with a custom configuration.
+In your Ext plugin, create a `/docroot/WEB-INF/ext-impl/src/META-INF/ext-spring.xml` file and declare the beans you'll override with a custom configuration.

 Here are a few of the pre-configured analyzers from the